-Social Media and Drugs: Are Behaviors and Habits Impacted by the Media?
+Social Media and Drugs: What’s the Connection?

 How Many Teens Are On Social Media?

-As of 2021, approximately 90% of teens and young adults in the U.S. reported using social media.
+As of 2021, approximately 90% of teens and young adults in the United States reported using social media.
 This demonstrates the pervasive role of social media in our society, particularly among younger demographics.
 Social media has revolutionized the way people communicate and interact with others.
 It has sprung connections between others from all over the world.
 It allows people to share their thoughts and experiences, and stay updated on current events.
 While social media has its benefits, it also poses significant risks, especially to teens and young adults.

 How Often Do Teens Spend on Social Media?